koyenadey/FileUploader/FileStorage/README.md

 ### Sequence Diagram

-> Note: To view the diagram below, you may need to install the **Mermaid** plugin for your editor.
 > The sequence diagram for the list all files process is given below -

 #### 🟢 The sequence diagram when user provides a hash code